Adham-Hassan-FT/IMaint_lite/PROJECT_DOCUMENT_C014.md

 2. **Code Generation and Acceleration**
    - Built the entire TypeScript codebase with AI assistance, ensuring type safety and consistency
-   - Generated complex React components following modern best practices
+   - Generated complex React Native components following modern best practices
    - Implemented sophisticated business logic for scheduling algorithms and inventory management
    - Created a comprehensive API with over 30 endpoints in a fraction of the time it would traditionally take

 3. **UI/UX Development**
-   - Designed a mobile-first responsive interface with consistent styling
+   - Designed a native mobile interface with platform-specific design patterns
-   - Generated accessible UI components using the shadcn/ui library
+   - Generated accessible UI components optimized for touch interactions
    - Created interactive data visualizations for the reporting dashboard

 4. **Problem Solving and Debugging**